tru5tzz/group1-mock/Gateway/readme.md

 # Bluetooth Mesh - GATEWAY

+The example demonstrates the Bluetooth Mesh **Gateway** .
+It demos for scanning all uuid addresses in the network by pushing the button (code run for **BGM220 Explore kit**) and saving it.
+After that device can control individual remote lights in mesh via the usart command on the console menu.
+This example requires one of the Internal Storage Bootloader (single image) variants, depending on the device's memory.

 ## Getting Started

 To learn Bluetooth mesh technology basics, see [Bluetooth Mesh Network - An Introduction for Developers](https://www.bluetooth.com/wp-content/uploads/2019/03/Mesh-Technology-Overview.pdf).